drupal-graphql-compose/documentation/misc/authentication.md

 # Authentication

-> GraphQL compose doesn't handle your authentication, but heres some tips.
+> GraphQL Compose doesn't handle your authentication, but here's some tips.

 ## Example: Simple OAuth